omarchoa/dec23_mlops_accidents/README.md

 #### 10. Build the Docker container images and launch the app

-Go to the directory into which you cloned the GitHub repository in [Step 5](#5-clone-the-apps-github-repository) and run the following command:
+Go back to the directory into which you cloned the GitHub repository in [Step 5](#5-clone-the-apps-github-repository) and run the following command:

 ```shell
 docker-compose -f ./src/docker/docker-compose-dev.yml up